Raja-Babar/phphr/README.md

 # PHPHR – Open Source HR Management Software

-PHPHR is a free, open-source, self-hosted Human Resource Management (HRM) platform designed to help organizations manage employees, attendance, leaves, payroll, and essential HR operations with simplicity, security, and speed.
+PHPHR is a Human Resource Management (HRM) platform available in two deployment models:

-PHPHR is available in two deployment models. **PHPHR Open-Source** is a free, self-hosted edition ideal for startups, small businesses, and organizations that prefer full control over their infrastructure and data. **PHPHR Cloud** is a fully managed, enterprise-grade HRMS that offers advanced capabilities, automatic updates, enhanced security, scalability, and dedicated support, allowing organizations to focus on people management instead of system maintenance.
+• PHPHR Open-Source – A free, self-hosted edition designed for organizations that want full control over their hosting environment and HR data.

+• PHPHR Cloud – A fully managed, enterprise-grade HRMS that provides automatic updates, enhanced security, scalability, backups, and dedicated support, allowing organizations to focus on HR operations without managing servers or infrastructure.

 ---